 The Crisis Center provides crisis services to county residents of all ages.

-4. I am homeless; will I get shelter today?
+4. I am a homeless adult; will I get shelter today?

-During the winter months (November 1 – April 1) there is same day emergency shelter available, during the warmer months we provide an assessment and a referral, however there is rarely a same day shelter bed available during these months.
+During the winter months (November 1 – April 1) there is same day emergency shelter for homeless adults available.
+During the warmer months we provide an assessment and a referral, however there is rarely a same day shelter bed available during these months.

 5. Will I see a psychiatrist on the same day I come in for services?

-You will first be evaluated by a licensed mental health professional; if needed, you may receive a same day appointment with the Crisis Center psychiatrist depending on the urgency of your situation; typically appointments with the psychiatrist are given within 3-5 days.
+You will be evaluated by a licensed mental health professional; you may receive an appointment with the Crisis Center psychiatrist if you are eligible for the public mental health system and depending on the urgency of your situation.

 6. Does the Crisis Center provide marriage counseling?